 How To Get From Dublin Airport To The City Center?

 How to get from Dublin airport to the citer center?
 And what can I do to make the best out of this stopover?
 Which things can I do or visit?
 I came across these questions during my vacation trip to New Orleans.
-The chosen flights were cheap, but on the other side, I had a few stopovers.
+The chosen flights were cheap, but I had a few stopovers on the other side.
 One of them, I had in Dublin.
 I landed around 10 p.m., and the next flight should depart at 2 p.m. the next day.
 In my opinion, this was not enough night to spend a dime on a hotel room and not enough day to have long tours to somewhere and explore more of Ireland.
 As it was my own choice to save money on the flights instead of spending a fortune flying directly to New Orleans, I had no issues with staying at the Dublin Airport overnight.
-No problems with that but what would I do the next half day and how I can get into the city center?
+No problems with that but what would I do the next half-day and how can I get into the city center?

-*this article contains affiliate links.
-That means it will not change a thing for you but, I will earn a little commission as soon as you click and order anything from that site.
+*This article contains affiliate links.
+That means it will not change a thing for you, but I will earn a tiny commission as soon as you click and order anything from that site.

 Pin for later!

-What to do when you have several hours stopover in Dublin?
+What to do when you have several hours of a stopover in Dublin?

 What to do with your luggage?

-Of course, if your flights are real connection flights and your bags are checked through already that is an easy question.
+Of course, if your flights are actual connection flights and your bags are checked through already, that is an easy question.
 You might have a rucksack or a purse, and that is it.
 You can easily carry it the whole time.

 SHORT FACTS: WHERE: TERMINAL,1, ENTRANCE HALL, LEFT-HAND-SIDE, NEXT TO THE INFORMATION POINT, OPERATING: 5 A.M.-11 P.M., COSTS: 7€ FOR 0-4 HOURS, 12.5€ FOR 0-24 HOURS